chrisjdallmann/feco-inhibition/README.md

 ## Requirements
 This repository contains Python 3 code and MATLAB code.

 The Python code was tested with the packages listed in `requirements.txt`.
 Currently, this code accesses the Drosophila connectomes via CAVEclient (FANC, FlyWire) or neuprint (MANC), which require an authentication token.
+Installation of the required packages should take 10 minutes.

 The MATLAB code was tested with MATLAB R2023a.